· Updated

 Step 3: Choose your look

 Once your site is created, open the dashboard and go to Appearance.
-Here you can customise everything without touching a line of code:
+Here you can customize everything without touching a line of code:

 - Logo – Upload your own image to replace the default branding